bup/bup/Documentation/bup-restore.md

     file and directory.

 -q, \--quiet
-:   don't show the progress meter.
-Normally, is stderr is
+:   suppress output, including the progress meter.
+Normally, if
-    a tty, a progress display is printed that shows the total number of files restored.
+    stderr is a tty, a progress meter displays the total number of files restored.

 # EXAMPLES